asciiphil/place-merge/README.md

 a single, non-consolidated SQLite database.
 It also takes the cached bitmaps from the board-place API endpoint and creates synthetic pixel placements from them, so the merge process will have uniform data to work with.
-This takes about half an hour on the author's system.
+This takes about an hour on the author's system.

 At this point, you can run `merge.py` with x and y command line parameters to show the merged series of changes for that pixel.  e.g.: